CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 profile picture of Korin Miller

-Long before that telltale bump starts to show, your body goes through a series of cellular changes that set the stage for baby’s arrival.
-One of the first of these behind-the-scenes processes: Implantation.
-It’s a vital step that happens soon after an egg has been fertilized.
-But when does implantation occur, what does it entail and are there implantation symptoms to look for?
+Implantation is one of the first behind-the-scenes processes your body goes through that set the stage for baby’s arrival, long before you have obvious signs of pregnancy.
+So exactly when does implantation occur, what does it entail and are there implantation symptoms to look for?
 Here’s what you need to know.

 What Is Implantation?

 Implantation is an important process that takes place in early pregnancy.
-In somewhat technical terms, this is when “the blastocyst—what the cells are called at this stage of pregnancy development—invades into the wall of the uterus,” says Julie Lamppa, APRN, CNM, a nurse-midwife at the Mayo Clinic in Rochester, Minnesota.
+It’s when “the blastocyst—what the cells are called at this stage of pregnancy development—invades into the wall of the uterus,” explains Julie Lamppa, APRN, CNM, a nurse-midwife at the Mayo Clinic in Rochester, Minnesota.
 Basically, the developing fetus is embedding itself into the uterus.

 When Does Implantation Occur?

-So we’ve covered what implantation is, but when does implantation happen, exactly?
-There are a few steps that take place in order to kickstart your pregnancy.
-First, fertilization occurs; this is when an egg and a sperm meet to form a single cell, according to the American College of Obstetricians and Gynecologists (ACOG).
-This takes place in your fallopian tube.
-From there, the cell divides into multiple cells and moves through your fallopian tube to the lining of your uterus.
+There are a few important steps that kickstart your pregnancy and implantation is one of them.
+First, fertilization occurs; this is when an egg and a sperm meet in the fallopian tube to form a single cell, according to the American College of Obstetricians and Gynecologists (ACOG).
+From there, the cell divides into multiple cells and moves through the fallopian tube to the lining of the uterus.
 There, it implants and starts to grow.

-The timeline for this can vary, but there are ways to estimate when implantation occurs by measuring against ovulation and perceived conception.
-Keep reading.
+The timeline for this can vary, but there are ways to estimate when implantation occurs by measuring against ovulation and perceived conception—more on this soon.

 How long after ovulation does implantation occur?

-Every woman’s cycle is a bit different, so it’s difficult to put an exact number of days on this process, and ranges will vary, says Michael Cackovic, MD, a maternal-fetal medicine specialist at the Ohio State University Wexner Medical Center.
-However, implantation usually happens sometime between 8 and 10 days after ovulation (release of a mature egg).
+Every woman’s cycle is a bit different, so it’s difficult to put an exact number of days on this process, and ranges will vary, says Dr. Michael Cackovic, MD, an ob-gyn and maternal-fetal medicine specialist at Bridgeport Hospital in Connecticut.
+However, implantation usually happens sometime between 8 and 10 days after ovulation (aka the release of a mature egg).

 How long after conception does implantation occur?